AMTD International gets new CEO, chairman, vice-chairman

 Mr Choi remains the group's chairman and CEO.
 He will focus on developing its businesses in Asia spanning digital services and solutions, K-12 education, property and hotel investments, and professional services.

-On Thursday, Mr Fung said that despite the global Covid-19 pandemic, AMTD International has achieved "another strong year both financially and in terms of continuous business development and expansion".

-The company's assets under management have grown by some 185 per cent since 2017 to exceed US$3.5 billion as at June 30, 2020.
-In investment banking, AMTD International has executed over 100 international capital markets transactions in the past two years, raising more than US$22 billion in proceeds for Asian clients, Mr Fung added.
+Despite the global Covid-19 pandemic, AMTD International has achieved "another strong year both financially and in terms of continuous business development and expansion", said Mr Fung.
+The company's assets under management has grown by some 185 per cent since 2017 to exceed US$3.5 billion as at June 30, 2020.
+In investment banking, AMTD International has executed over 100 international capital markets transactions in the past two years, raising more than US$22 billion for Asian clients, Mr Fung added.

-Separately, an AMTD Group-led consortium had applied for a digital wholesale bank licence in Singapore, but did not succeed in clinching it in December.
-The consortium included Xiaomi Finance, peer-to-peer lending platform Funding Societies and Singapore utilities provider SP Group.
+Separately, an AMTD Group-led consortium applied for a digital wholesale bank licence in Singapore early this year, but was not successful in clinching it in December.
+The consortium included Xiaomi Finance, Funding Societies and SP Group.

 BT is now on Telegram!